weekdaysailor/gcr-web/content/audiences/investors/_index.md

 ## Global Carbon Reward for Investors

-The carbon reward (XCR) is the first sovereign-backed climate asset with a guaranteed price floor.
-It transforms mitigation performance into liquid, FX-tradable upside for sophisticated capital allocators.
+The carbon reward (XCR) is a proposed sovereign-supported climate asset with a defended price floor to be maintained by a future central bank alliance.
+It is designed to transform mitigation performance into liquid, FX-tradable upside for sophisticated capital allocators once implemented.

 ### Investment Highlights